SnoopJ/sopel.chat/_upgrading/sopel-8.md

 ### More consistent `trigger` objects

+#### `STATUSMSG` handling

+Events sent to a channel can be scoped to users with a particular privilege level, or _status_, in that channel.
+IRC servers advertise the availability of this feature using the `STATUSMSG` token in `RPL_ISUPPORT`.

+In Sopel 7, `trigger.sender` included the status prefix, and it was difficult for plugins to detect and remove it themselves if so desired.
+Sopel 8.0 removes the status prefix from `trigger.sender` and leaves only the channel name, while the status prefix (if any) is exposed as `trigger.status_prefix`.
+This change is useful for plugins that use `trigger.sender` to store or retrieve _channel values_ in the bot's database, for example.

+The `bot` passed to a plugin callable triggered by an IRC event automatically includes the status prefix, if present, in the default `destination` parameter to methods that send a _message_ to IRC.
+Plugin callables that simply invoke `bot.say()`, `bot.reply()`, etc. in direct response to a `trigger` and without overriding the default `destination` will most likely get the expected behavior.

+[`sopel-remind`][sopel-remind] is an example of a plugin that this change might surprise, since the naïve implementation of such a reminder plugin would simply store `(trigger.nick, trigger.sender, parsed_message)` and send `bot.reply(parsed_message, trigger.sender, trigger.nick)` after the specified amount of time has passed.
+The `trigger.status_prefix` is lost, and the reminder sent to the entire channel, rather than the status-limited subset of users who could have seen the original command.

+#### Only set the `sender` when it makes sense

-For general IRC events like `QUIT`, `RPL_NAMREPLY`, etc. that don't happen "in" a channel or other clearly defined _context_, the value of `trigger.sender` that plugin callables handling those events would see could be unpredictable at best.
+For general IRC events like `QUIT`, `RPL_NAMREPLY`, etc. that don't happen "in" a channel or other clearly defined _context_, the `trigger.sender` value that plugin callables saw in Sopel 7 was unpredictable at best.

-Sopel 8.0 now _only_ sets the `trigger.sender` if the triggering event warrants it; in all other cases, the `sender` will be `None` and plugin code should use the `trigger.args` list to retrieve all information about the event.
+Sopel 8.0 now _only_ sets the `trigger.sender` if the triggering event warrants it.
+In all other cases, the `sender` will be `None` and plugin code should use the `trigger.args` list to retrieve all information about the event.

+#### To have `text`, you must first have `args`

-Additionally, `trigger.text` will now be _empty_ (`''`) if the event carries no `args`. (`trigger.text` previously contained the command name (e.g. `'QUIT'`) in these cases, but that was a bug and it has been fixed in Sopel 8.)
+`trigger.text` will now be _empty_ (`''`) if the event carries no `args`.
+In Sopel 7, `trigger.text` contained the command name (e.g. `'QUIT'`) in these cases, but that was a bug.
+It has been fixed in Sopel 8.

 ### IRC privilege requirement changes